MetaBarj0/trinitycore-in-docker/README.md

 Don't forget to set both `WORLDSERVER_CONF_PATH` and `AUTHSERVER_CONF_PATH` variables in the `Makefile.env` file you own.
 `make prepare` is your friend here.
+Should you need more inspection, `make logs` could help here.

 ### It does not work with Docker Desktop for Windows

 Nope indeed.
 Due to lack of compliancy with POSIX environments, it's a pain in the a\*\* to make it work with Docker Desktop for Windows.
+Moreover, performances with Docker Desktop are absolutely terrible.
+I do not know why and I did not investigated much.
+I prefered to work on a hand-crafted docker install on WSL2.

+### But it works within WSL2

-However, don't loose hope as it's possible to make it works with `WSL2`.
-I need to fine tune the thing and provide guidance to help you setup and `WSL2` environment though.
+However, I need to fine tune the thing and provide guidance to help you setup and `WSL2` environment though.
 It's on its way, be patient.